-- Pay your bills on time and over the minimum payment.
+- Pay your bills on time and pay more than the minimum payment amounts.

-- Request an increase to your credit limit on your credit cards.
+- Request a credit limit increase on your credit cards.

-- Don't close any unused accounts: it is better to have unused credit on your report and an additional line of credit than to remove it from your report.
+- Don't close any unused accounts; it’s better to have unused credit on your report and an additional line of credit than to remove it from your report.

-- If you drive, open up a gas card and pay it faithfully.
+- If you drive, open a gas card and pay it faithfully.

 - Arrange to pay your rent online through a credit-reporting service.